Pick The Best Budget Microphone To Record Your Vocals – Updated

 Conclusion: Best Budget Microphone to Record Your Vocals

-I know you were looking for the best budget microphone to record your vocals, but there is no such thing.
+I know you were looking for the best budget microphone to record your vocals (do you want to improve your singing voice?), but there is no such thing.
 Each one has its own purpose.

 Condenser mics tend to be better at capturing a vocal take, but as I said, it’s not always the case.
 Condenser microphones would be great at recording you rapping and singing.